accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 ##### Evaluation methodology {class="disclosure methodo"}

-###### Test 5.1.1 with PAC 2024
+###### With PAC

 1. Open the PDF file.
 2. Open "Screen reader preview", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
-3. Locate the text passages that should be headings in the original document.
-4. Check in PAC that the heading is presented using an Hx element where x is the heading level, for example H1.
+3. Locate the text passages that should be headings in the original document and check in PAC that these headings are presented using an Hx element where x is the heading level, for example H1.
-5. If this is the case, the test is validated.

-###### Test 5.1.2 with Acrobat Reader

-1. Open the PDF file and consult the table of contents or display the list of headings ("bookmark" icon in the left-hand side panel).
-2. Check that the tree structure is consistent (the proposed tree structure represents the levels of headings).
+4. Locate all the headings identified in the document and check that the tree structure is consistent (the nesting of heading levels in relation to each other is consistent).
-3. If this is the case, the test is validated.

-###### Test 5.1.3 with Acrobat Reader

-1. Open the PDF file and consult the table of contents or display the list of headings ("bookmark" icon in the left-hand side panel).
-2. Check that each heading provides a satisfactory description of the content to which it relates.
+5. Check that each heading identified in the document adequately describes the content with which it is associated.
-3. If so, the test is validated.
+6. If this is the case, the test is validated.

 ##### Mapping {class="disclosure mapping"}